FailAcademy/learning/wdp-vancouver/_lessons/week-08/04-components-directives-forms.md

 ## Exercise 2

 Bind the other inputs in the form.
-To see the model properties as they are updated, add `{% raw %}{{ colonist.name }}{% endraw %}` ...etc to your template.
-You should see the values update as you type!
+To see the model properties as they are updated, add `{% raw %}{{ colonist.name }}{% endraw %}`, etc. to your template.
+You should see the values update as you type.

 ---

 ## Lab Activity

 Now that we know how to create a basic form using Angular 2.
-We'll spend the rest of the class adding the required functionality to the rest of the forms in our project!
+We'll spend the rest of the class adding the required functionality to the rest of the forms in our project.

 ---